Last updated: 09 February 2021

 5.6 If you decide to leave us and we hear from your new supplier within 20 working days after your fixed plan ends, or if you enter into a new plan with us in the same period, we’ll keep your charges the same until you switch or start the new plan (as applicable).

-6.1 Your meter will be either a credit meter or a prepayment meter:
+6.1 Your meter will be a prepayment meter:

-6.2 You are responsible for ensuring your property has an appropriate credit meter or prepayment meter installed that meets all the following requirements:
+6.2 You are responsible for ensuring your property has an appropriate prepayment meter installed that meets all the following requirements:

 (a) it is capable of measuring the energy supplied to your property;